 - Thomas Grindall, who landed in Virginia in 1638

-- Thomas Grindall settle in Virginia in 1639
+- Thomas Grindall, who arrived in Virginia in 1639

 - Vice Admiral Sir Richard Grindall KCB (1750-1820), British Royal Navy officer during the American War of Independence, the French Revolutionary War and the Napoleonic Wars